 Dennis represents cities and special districts regarding a wide range of public law matters including land use and planning, eminent domain and inverse condemnation, contracts and torts, labor and employment, water rights, real property claims, and due process and other issues of constitutional law.
-Dennis is a partner practicing in the firm’s Los Angeles office and represents municipalities in all phases of litigation in California federal and state courts through appeal.
+Dennis is a partner practicing in the firm’s Westlake Village office and represents municipalities in all phases of litigation in California federal and state courts through appeal.

 Dennis is a seasoned litigator and has tried numerous bench and jury trials to verdict.
 He is well-versed in administrative proceedings and advising municipalities prior to litigation or the filing of writs of mandate.
 Dennis has substantial experience with prejudgment remedies having obtained and opposed countless restraining orders, writs of attachment, and appointments of receivership.
 His diverse representations include: